At Hyde, we use the graduated response in order to remove barriers to learning. The approach is split up into four waves as described below.

 Wave 1 – Quality First Teaching

-Wave 2 – Targeted small group interventions
+Wave 2 – Additional, targeted short term interventions

-Wave 3 – Targeted 1 to 1
+Wave 3 – Targeted additional and personalised interventions

 Interventions will be open to all students where it is felt it could be of benefit, regardless of whether students are on the inclusion register or not.
 Progress of students taking part in interventions will be measured and next steps identified.